-Belief Propagation is a technique for marginal inference $p(x_i)$ for singly-connected distributions p(x).
+Belief Propagation is a technique for exact inference of marginals $p(x_i)$ for singly-connected distributions p(x).
 There are different formulations of BP, the most modern treatment being the sum-product algorithm on the corresponding factor graph, as described in section(5.1.2).
-Note that the algorithm is purely local - the updates are unaware of the global structure of the graph, depending only on the local neighbourhood structure.
+An important observation is that the algorithm is purely local - the updates are unaware of the global structure of the graph, depending only on the local neighbourhood structure.
 This means that even if the graph is multiply-connected (it is loopy) one can still apply the algorithm and 'see what happens'.
 Provided the loops in the graph are relatively long, one may hope that running 'loopy' BP will converge to a good approximation of the true marginals.
-In general, this cannot be guaranteed, but when the method converges the results can be surprisingly accurate.
+In general, this cannot be guaranteed; however, when the method converges, the results can be surprisingly accurate.